Transparent method. Defensible outputs.

 • 75th percentile — more experienced talent, broader scopes, or competitive markets.

-Paid plans can include 10th and 90th percentiles or let you pick custom sets for the memo and compare views.
+Paid plans can include 10th and 90th percentiles for the memo and compare views.

 Adjustments: hours & seniority